Joystream/joystream/meetings/rome/README.md

 1. We agreed to change the maximum file size of videos to be hosted by storage providers to greater than 100MB.
 This needs to be updated in both Pioneer and the Storage API.
 2. We won't be implementing support for "cleaning" content from storage nodes until after release.
-3. Mokhtar is still working on migration and genesis configuration.
+3. Mokhtar has finished migration.
 4. We also agreed that Aracus should be killed and replaced with some new Joystream-hosted nodes.
+Provisionally we agreed that these might be made up of 2 bootnodes, 1 also performing media discovery, 1 also acting as our storage provider and 1 or more nodes hosting Pioneer, with load balancing if applicable.
+5. The following `genesis config paramaters` need to be re-evaluated:
+- Balances for existing members
+- Payouts (JOY) for Storage Providers, Validators and Curators
+- Open slots for Storage Providers, Validators and Curators
+- Staking requirements (JOY) for Storage Providers, Validators? and Curators
+- Smaller (relative) size of faucet tokens -> Use telegram for larger (JOY) token payouts, to avoid faucet abuse.
+- Perhaps more to consider

 #### Item 6 - Community